TimAngus321/portfolio-redesign/README.md

   - Testing libraries ✅
   - Design tools ✅
   - Maybe add misc skillset figma, warp, whimsical... ✅
 - Ensure users see new updates on site without doing reload of app.
 This is for PWA & performance but it may mean some users don't see updates.
+- Update any broken links in work page
 - Just setup useNavigate once in a hook and use it all over the app

 ## Add to next Version